ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l1-01-tools-I.md

 >    conda activate course
 >    ```
 >
-> 1. And check python knows about the installed packages.
+> 1. And check Python knows about the installed packages.
 Start a Python
 >    interpreter with the command `python` then:
 >
 >    ```python